 - life insurance policies that haven't been cashed in

-- insurance claims will be ignored for six months if used to replace or repair.
+- insurance claims will be ignored for six months if used to replace or repair something.

 If you’re not happy with a benefits decision, you have the right to appeal.

-If you or your partner have £6,000 or less in savings, this won’t affect your claim for these benefits.
+If you or your partner have £6,000 or less in savings, this won’t affect your claim at all.

 An example of how savings affect Universal Credit